puppetlabs/puppet-docs/source/upgrade/upgrade_code_workflow.md

 ## Start fixing issues

-Assuming you've got all of your work in some sort of ticketing system.
-That way you'll have somewhere to attach reports and you can make your fix branches named after the ticket.

 ### 1. Start with the issue that is causing the most catalog compilation failures

  For example, in Puppet 3, the `=~` operator works if the left item is `undef`, in Puppet 4 it will cause a compilation failure.